hapax/hapax.github.io/assets/teaching.md

 What if we need wayfarers, explorers and hunters, to help meet the needs of society as a whole?
 If we lower our sights, everyone loses.

-Perhaps we should only take *natural walkers* into the scrubland, those who walk tirelessly and without complaint.
+Perhaps, then, we should only take *natural walkers* into the scrubland, those who walk tirelessly and without complaint.
-These students, we might reason, clearly have the potential to be the best hikers.
+These students would seem to have the most hiking potential.
 But this all depends: what if walking is a skill that can be developed?
 What if, by restricting our attention to natural walkers, we